 Booking your tickets is super user-friendly, you just head to their website and choose which type of trip you want to go on.
 They run 7 days a week during the summer and offer a variety of different excursions that you can choose from.

-- You can choose from a Dolphin Watching Cruise that runs Wednesday – Friday from 4:30-6 PM.
+- You can choose from a Dolphin Watching Cruise that runs Wednesday – Friday from 4:30-6 PM in the summer.
+They also have these on Saturdays & Sundays at 1 PM during the spring and fall.
 I have never personally done this particular excursion, but I can tell you that we have seen dolphins either running along the side of the boat or off the shore every time we have gone.
 It is always a special treat and my kids (and me, let’s be honest) get so excited.

 - If you are on an adult weekend, they also offer a 21+ Sunset Cocktail cruise every Friday & Saturday night from 7-9 PM.
 Snacks, soft drinks, and a full bar are on board for your trip along the Mississippi Sound along with a DJ.

-- They also offer a Gulport Fireworks Cruise for the Fourth of July which sounds pretty amazing, and you can also rent as a private charter for a personal or corporate event.
+- They also offer a Gulfport Fireworks Cruise for the Fourth of July which sounds pretty amazing, and you can also rent as a private charter for a personal or corporate event.

 The most popular cruise is what I want to talk about, as that is the one most families will choose for a beach day.
 Over 5.5 million people visited the Gulf Islands National Seashore last year according to the NPS, making it the 9th most visited National Park in the country – and I can see why!